-- 1. Maintain smoked fish at or below 38°F in cold holding; and - Comply with all the requirements of Subpart 14-1 of the New York State Code for Food Service Establishments.
+1. Maintain smoked fish at or below 38°F in cold holding; and

+Comply with all the requirements of Subpart 14-1 of the New York State Code for Food Service Establishments.

-I understand this agreement is offered as an alternative to a formal administrative hearing and that I am subject to further action if I fail to comply with the orders.
+I understand this agreement is offered as an alternative to a formal administrative hearing and that I am

-Signed: Date:
+Signed: Date: 1921